dora-team/fourkeys/METRICS.md

 ### Calculating the bucket ###
 ![Image of chart from the Four Keys dashboard, showing the median Lead Time to Change.](images/lead_time.png)

+To get the buckets, rather than aggregating daily, we look at the last 3 months and bucket the results according to the DORA research.

 ```sql
 SELECT
 CASE WHEN median_time_to_change < 24 * 60 then "One day"